Monoecious, dioecious & hermaphroditic plants: explanation and examples

 Useful tips

-Even with hermaphroditic plants, it is important to know whether or not they can successfully self-fertilise if fruits and seeds are to be produced.
-If it is not the fruit of a vegetable, but another part of the plant that is desired, harvested or eaten, then there is of course no need to look for a partner for fertilisation.
+Even with hermaphroditic plants, it is important to know whether or not they can successfully self-pollinate if you want them to produce fruits and seeds.
+Of course, if it is not the vegetable itself you want, but another part of the plant, there is no need to look for a partner for fertilisation.

 - Tomatoes (Solanum lycopersicum)